Legislative Affairs Office

-Legislative Affairs Office (LAO; Simplified Chinese: 法制办公室 Pinyin: Fǎzhì Bàngōngshì) was an administrative office within the State Council of the People's Republic of China which assisted the premier in providing legal advice and administrative laws to govern the behaviour of government departments.
+Legislative Affairs Office (法制办公室) was an administrative office within the State Council of the People's Republic of China which assisted the premier in providing legal advice and administrative laws to govern the behaviour of government departments.
 This included litigation, legal reconsideration, compensation, punishment, license, administrative charges and execution.
 The office was managed by a director who ranks at the same level as a cabinet minister.
 The office was abolished and integrated to the Ministry of Justice in 2018.

 History

 The administrative office was originally established as the Bureau of Legislative Affairs of the state council in 1954.
 In 1959, the office was dissolved and a new body called the General Office was established to carry out similar functions.
 The General Office had two departments reporting to it: the Legislative Affairs Bureau and the Economic Legislation Research Center.